- MACRA was signed into law in 2015 and primarily affects Medigap.

 The effects of MACRA on Medicare Advantage are still developing.
 Most initial rules weren’t made with Advantage plans in mind.
 However, there are some parts of MACRA that might make changes to Medicare Advantage, including:

-- Merit-Based Incentive Payment System (MIPS).
+- Merit-based incentive payment systems (MIPSs).
 Under MIPS, healthcare providers are reimbursed at a higher rate for providing high-quality care.
 Providers receive bonuses for meeting quality goals.

 Medicare-approved providers can choose the path in which they wish to participate.
 As MACRA continues to be rolled out, Medicare Advantage plans might be considered an APM.
 If this comes to pass, prices and plan offerings for Medicare Advantage might see some changes.